-Teach your children the real meaning of Easter with this Resurrection Rolls story and recipe (with Bible verses!)
+Teach your children the real meaning of Easter with this easy Resurrection Rolls story and recipe (with Bible verses!)

 So, we tried it out and… it did not disappoint!
-Our whole family gobbled up every last resurrection roll!
+Our whole family gobbled up every last resurrection crescent roll!

 Plus, we had a great discussion about Jesus’s death and resurrection, and I even got a few adorable home videos I could watch again and again.

 If you have young children at home, this is definitely an easy resurrection rolls recipe you will want to try.
 I’d say it would probably work best for children between the ages of 3 and 13.

 Children younger than 3 would likely enjoy eating the empty tomb rolls, but they aren’t likely to understand the resurrection rolls story.

 Children older than 13 would also enjoy eating the rolls, but they might think they’re “too cool” for simple object lessons. 🙂

 (But if you have a teen and a younger child, this easy resurrection rolls recipe can be prepared by a teen willing to teach the Empty Tomb Rolls story to the smaller child ) … 🙂

 Tip: Use This Printable Resurrection Rolls Recipe to Help!